-Even if you are positive and open in your approach there are bounded to be some adjustments you and your host family will need to make.
+No matter how you are positive and open in your approach there are bounded to be some adjustments for you and your host family will need to make.
 Just by being there, you bring a new element into the home and this cause changes in relationships.
 Most of the time changes happen smoothly but sometimes you will find that uneasy.
 You may not understand what has gone wrong, and your family may not either but the only way to resolve uneasiness is by discussion.
 Talk about it with the person involved or with someone else in the family.
-Chinese families are not used to directness and may hesitate to be frank with you.
-Try to identify cause for misunderstanding and express your feelings.
-Direct approach to problem is usually the most effective even if it is difficult at first.
+Chinese families are more indirect and may hesitate to be very frank with you.
+Try to identify causes of misunderstanding and express your feelings politely.
+Direct approach to problem is usually the most effective even if it appears difficult at first.
 It may be a new approach for you and for your host family but it often helps.